hyperpolimi/napari-musa/docs/guide.md

 **Contrast Adjustment**: Use the *layer controls* tab.
 Click once for single image contrast, or continuous for automatic adjustment across the hypercube.

 ### Data Manager features
+- **Save box**: This command will save the selected layer.
+Specifically, Hypercubes and abundances maps (NMF, NNLS, SAM) can be saved in .mat and .h5, while True/False RGB and labesls layers will be saved as .png or .jpeg.
+- **Crop box**: Crop the datasets both spatially and spectrally.
+- **Mask box**: Create a mask from the data, starting from a selected label layer.
-- **Preprocessing**: Offers 2D median, 2D Gaussian and Savitzky-Golay filters.
+- **Data cleaning box**: Offers 2D median, 2D Gaussian and Savitzky-Golay filters.
 Select desired options, adjust parameters, click *Process data*, and wait for the confirmation message.
 It also offers SVD denoising and background subtraction through SNIP algorithm.
 - **Create Derivative**: Computes the spectral derivative hypercube.
 Recommended after preprocessing.
 - **Dimensionality reduction**: Supports spatial and spectral reduction via Discrete Wavelet Transform (DWT).
 Select reduction type(s) and click *Reduce data*.

-### Cropping the hypercube
+### Spatially cropping the hypercube
 1. Select the *Shapes* layer.
 2. Use a rectangle tool (**only rectangular shapes are supported**).
 3. Click *Crop*.
 4. (Optional) Delete the original layer.
 **TIP**: Keep the cropping *Shapes* layer if fusing multiple datasets and reuse the same shape on a second registered dataset for identical cropping.

+### Spectrally cropping the hypercube
+1. Insert the minimum and maximum channels you want to keep (they can be found on bottom right).
+2. Click *Crop wavelengths*.

 ### Create a mask
 1. Select the *Labels* layer.